 Regaining Access to Locked or Disabled Apple ID

 All 4 methods that we are going to discuss start at the same place.
 You have to start with Apple’s Recovery portal.

-So, first of all open your web browser and go to https://iforgot.apple.com.
-Here, enter email ID associated with your locked Apple ID and click on Continue.
+So, first of all, open your web browser and go to https://iforgot.apple.com.
+Here, enter the email ID associated with your locked Apple ID and click on Continue.

 Now, you will see several ways to unlock your Apple ID.
 Let’s check them one by one.

 1) Unlock your Locked Apple ID Using Phone Number